quanzhuo/cmake-intellisence/README.md

 ## Development

+**Note**: This section describes the development environment setup required for modifying/developing this extension.
+If you just want to use this extension, simply install it without any additional setup.

 This project use antlr4 to generate the parser and lexer for CMake language.
 You need to setup antlr4 command line tool before you start development.

 1. Install Java JDK/JRE, make sure java command is available in your terminal